cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-SSU CSO-EN.md

 CS Group responsabilities for Development of the CSO User Ground Segment are as follows:
-* Fixed price project carried out in consortium with Diginext subcontractor of CS Group
+* Fixed-price project carried out in consortium with Diginext, subcontractor of CS Group

 ![Main Picture](Project-ADS-SSU CSO-EN pict 1.jpg)